jxne00/abcdef-theme/README.md

 # abcdef theme

 A custom vscode theme created according to my preferences.
-The theme is made up of a combination of the Eva dark theme, snazzy operator theme, and some of my own custom colors.
+It contains a mix of the Eva dark theme, Snazzy operator theme, One dark pro theme, and adjusted based on my own liking.

 ## Screenshot